TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

 (SubSec:SymmetricMat:SpectralDecomp)=

-## The Spectral Decomposition of a Symmetric Matrix.
+## The Spectral Decomposition of a symmetric matrix.

 Let's take up an earlier example ({prf:ref}`Ex:SymmetricMat:OrthDiag2x2`) to illustrate what the spectral decomposition is about.